jacob-zietek/jacob-zietek/README.md

 ---

+I like computer autonomy

-I like computer autonomy, and also python
+I work on TensorFlow stuff, and also robotics stuff